adriel/cindex/README.md

 Known bugs
 =====
-Some file/folder names won't be encoded proper.
+- Some file/folder names won't be encoded proper.
+	- Symbols like `+` aren't coming through